awsdocs/amazon-eks-user-guide/doc_source/eks-linux-ami-versions.md

 ## Amazon EKS optimized Amazon Linux AMI<a name="eks-al2-ami-versions"></a>

 The tables below list the current and previous versions of the Amazon EKS optimized Amazon Linux AMI\.
+To review changes made in each version, see the [change log](https://github.com/awslabs/amazon-eks-ami/blob/master/CHANGELOG.md) on GitHub\.

 **Kubernetes version 1\.18**